Gitorious-backup/gitorious-wiki/Home.markdown

 ## Community

 This wiki is intended for the community, feel free to add or edit content.
+There's also a [mailinglist](http://groups.google.com/group/gitorious) and the `#gitorious` channel on `irc.freenode.net`.

 [[Sandbox]] for the curious...